 Getting married is ‘a great piece of tax planning’ (re CGT and Inheritance Tax), but getting divorced brings its own tax problems.

-The CGT benefits of marriage (transfers at no gain/no loss) last until the end of the tax year in which the spouses separate.
+With effect from April 2023, the CGT benefits of marriage (transfers at no gain/no loss) now last for three years from the date of separation (from April 2023 onwards) – or for an indefinite period if part of a formal divorce agreement.
 After that, CGT can apply on transfers between the divorcing/separating parties – even when no actual sale takes place.

 As always – seek professional advice.